Get RICH or Die Scaling: Profitably Trading Inference Compute for Robustness: Experiments

-We have shown that it's possible to trade inference compute for robustness more profitably, even on data containing strong multimodal attacks.
+We showed it's possible to trade inference compute for robustness more profitably, even with strong multimodal attacks.
 However, it remains unclear how practical and general our findings are.
 One possibility is that the observed benefits depend on our use of Delta2-LLaVA-1.5, which was both pretrained and visually instruction tuned while under adversarial attacks \citep{wang2025double}.
-Indeed, we observed little to no inference-compute robustness benefit with \farellava, which only experienced lightweight adversarial finetuning of its vision embedding model \citep{schlarmann2024robustclip}.
+Indeed, we observed little inference-compute robustness benefit with \farellava, which only saw lightweight adversarial finetuning of its vision embedding model \citep{schlarmann2024robustclip}.

 Alternatively, the \shortname suggests that unlocking compositional generalization to adversarially OOD data -- by ensuring such data's components are close enough to model training data -- enables enforcement of security specifications and thus robustness benefits of inference compute.
 Accordingly, \farellava may have failed to benefit from inference-compute significantly due to our use of attack budget $\varepsilon=64/255$, much higher than the $\varepsilon=2/255$ budget \farellava trained with.